The patella, or the knee cap, is a small bone that sits in the tendon of the hind leg, running from the thigh muscles (quadriceps) to the lower leg.

 - A very narrow or shallow knee groove, preventing the patella (kneecap) sitting normally in the knee

-- malformation of the thigh bone and/ or the shin bone
+- Incorrect alignment or formation of the thigh bone and/ or the shin bone

 The diagram above shows the hindlimbs of an affected dog.
 The left hind leg is normal and has no patella luxation.
 The right hindleg has a shallow knee groove (shown by the blue arrow) and the ligament attachment on the lower leg (shown by the red arrow) is rotated to the side, resulting in the kneecap being pulled out (patella luxation).